Rate Limiting

 // Bad: Multiple requests

-for (const id of productIds) {
+for (const id of postIds) {

-await client.from('products').findById(id) // N requests
+await client.from('posts').findById(id) // N requests

 }